 Pleiotropic effects of AlfacyteTM

-Alfacyte’s™ broad mode of action targets multiple pathways:
+Alfacyte’s™ broad mode of action targets multiple disease-relevant pathways:

 • Directly enhancing antiviral activity of airway epithelial cells